-Following the age discrimination case commonly known as McCloud, vour deferred benefits will be tested to see if you are affected by the judgment.
+Following the age discrimination case commonly known as McCloud, changes were made to the Scheme Regulations in October 2023, Your deferred benefits will be tested to see if vou are affected by these changes.
 If the results show that you may be entitled to extra pension this will be included in your annual pension figures.
 Please be aware that these figures are not guaranteed.
 Your final amount will be worked out when you take your pension.
-The final amount will depend on a number of factors. including your age when you retire.
-Verv few of our members are affected
+The final amount will depend on a number of factors, including your age when you retire.
+Very few of our members are anticipated to have an increased pension as a result of these changes.